 - Cultural Rights in Communication: The communication of diverse cultures, cultural forms and identities at the individual and social levels.

-BNNRC now strives for the following core interventions to contribute in achieving 6th five Years Plan of Government of Bangladesh, UN World Summit on the Information Society (UN WSIS) Action Plan, and UN Millennium Development Goals (UN MDGs) through:
+BNNRC now strives for the following core interventions to contribute in achieving 7th five Years Plan of Government of Bangladesh, UN World Summit on the Information Society (UN WSIS) Action Plan, and UN Sustainable Development Goals (UN SDGs) through:

-Community Broadcasting (Community Radio & Community TV Community Film) for amplifying voices for the voiceless
+Community Media Development (Community Radio & Community TV Community Film) for amplifying voices for the voiceless

 Right to Information (RTI) for ensuring improved livelihood of the marginalized